COSBlab/IPL-workshop/DAY-1/README.md

 To complete this exercise, the student needs to:

-* retrieve the sequences of the homolog identified in the previous exercise with BLAST.
+* retrieve the sequence of the homolog identified in the previous exercise with BLAST.
   The sequence should be extracted from the PDB file using the ```get_fasta_PDB.py``` script as follows:
 ```
 python get_fasta_PDB.py 7cwl.pdb